 - 1. Log in to the Web Console of an Appliance hosting the Engine as admin. - 2.
 Click the Appliance tab at the top of the Web Console. - 3.
-Select Network parameters from the left-hand side menu. - 4.
-Under the DNS section:
+Select Network parameters from the left-hand side menu.

-- 1. Type in the external name of the Engine in External IP/DNS name (e.g. myengine.example.com). - To specify more than one name, separate each name or IP from another with a space character (e.g. myengine.example.com 192.0.2.11).
-Remember that, currently, only one external name is allowed if you use rule-based Collector assignment. - 2.
-For the Internal IP/DNS name, either: - Tick the option same as external DNS name to use the same name set as the external interface. - ◊ Type in an internal name different from the external name. - 3.
+- 4. Under the DNS section: - 1.
+Type in the external name of the Engine in External IP/DNS name (e.g. myengine.example.com). - ♦ To specify more than one name, separate each name or IP from another with a space character (e.g. myengine.example.com 192.0.2.11).
+Remember that only the first external name is used by rule-based Collector assignment to communicate with each Engine. - 2.
+For the Internal IP/DNS name, either: - ♦ Tick the option same as external DNS name to use the same name set as the external interface. - ♦ Type in an internal name different from the external name. - 3.
 Type in the hostname of the Engine in Hostname (e.g. myengine). - 4.
-Type in the domain part of the Engine name in Domain (e.g. example.com) - 5.
-Optional: Type in the addresses of up to four name servers in DNS servers.

-5. Click Save changes to store your changes.
+Type in the domain part of the Engine name in Domain (e.g. example.com) - Optional: Type in the addresses of up to four name servers in DNS servers. - 5.
+Click Save changes to store your changes.